H-Logic

 H-Logic is the fourth studio album by South Korean singer Lee Hyori.
 It was released on April 12, 2010.
 The album has 14 tracks, including collaborations with Daesung from Big Bang, Jiyoon from 4Minute, Bekah from After School, Gary from Leessang, and Sangchu from Mighty Mouth.
 The singer worked also with E-Tribe, the team behind "U-Go-Girl", the lead single from her previous album.

 The album sold 31,756 copies in 2010, making it the 46th best-selling Korean album in 2010.
 The promotions ended after the outputs of the two singles "Bring It Back" and "How Did We Get".
-Following the album’s release, seven tracks from the album was revealed to be plagiarized by Bahnus.
+Following the album’s release, seven tracks from the album were revealed to be plagiarized by Bahnus.
 After the controversy, Lee took a temporary hiatus until 2013.

 Release

 Lee’s comeback made their return with their fourth studio album, the titled album was called H-Logic which would be shortly released on April 12, 2010, the album’s showcase would be in it.